We’ve always worked from home.

 Ask everyone in your household to treat the home office like an actual office.
 Y’know, that place they’d never barge into unless there was some emergency.

 Don’t bring your work into the “home” space.
 No paperwork on the couch.
 No conference calls from the bed.
 No webinars from the loo (I can’t emphasize that one strongly enough).

 Understand that erecting the barrier protects your home and family from your work.
 And vice versa.

 You know that feeling you get when you’re back from the office, and you walk into your home, knowing the workday is over?

 You can still have that.
 You need that.
 It all comes down to the barrier.

 Work Time vs Home Time

-Time is just as crucial as space when it comes to the psychological border between work and home.
+Time is just as important as space, when it comes to the psychological border between work and home.

-Again, let’s think of this as not only protecting the time you should devote to work, but also as manning the gates of your personal and family time.
+Again, let’s think of this as not only protecting the time you should devote to work.
+It's also protecting your personal and family time.

 You’ll even schedule breaks (more on that below).